AcademySoftwareFoundation/tac/process/review_cycle.md

 Projects may request to move to the next lifecycle stage as part of their annual review.
 To do so, the project should notify the TAC at least two days before the TAC meeting they are scheduled to present at, adding a comment on the annual review GitHub issue.

 If the TAC deems the project not meeting the current stage's requirements, it may vote to move the project to the appropriate or {{ site.archived_lifecycle_stage }} stage.
-The project may choose to move outside of {{ site.foundation_name }} at any time.
+The project may choose to move outside of the {{ site.foundation_name }} at any time.

 ## Review Schedule